bensutherland/coregonus_mapcomp/README.md

 ## Collect Raw Input Data
 ### What will we use here?
-In this analysis, we are going to look at the following species:
+In this analysis, we are going to look at the following Coregonus species:
 - Lake Whitefish (_Coregonus clupeaformis_) (see above)
-- European Whitefish (_Coregonus lavaretus albock_) (de Kayne et al. 2018
+- European Whitefish (_Coregonus lavaretus albock_) (de Kayne et al. 2018)
-- Cisco (_Coregonus artedi_)
+- Cisco (_Coregonus artedi_) (Blumstein et al. in prep)

 The analysis will also use the following species (one per genus), using previous data from:
 - Northern Pike (see above)